 This is a great graphic way to compare results from different questions and visualize performance, for example between school subjects or departments of a business.

 You can include as many axes as you want, but the most visually appealing and clear would be between three and six axes.
-The example below uses four axes and personalized results from the survey to show "Your score" and how it compares to the class average and the pass mark.
+The example below uses five axes and personalized results from the survey to show amount of potential savings for different household categories.

 Let's see now how you can make this yourself.
 The spiderchart's basic components are the axes along which the data is plotted, and the lines of data which are drawn onto the axes.